crazymeeks/phpmails/README.md

 changes soon :)

 ## What's new?
-1. You can now add cc and bcc when send an email.
+1. You can now add cc and bcc when sending an email.

 ## Change log
 1. Sending email using $mailer->to('receiver@example.com')->send(null, array('name' => $name, 'username' => 'test', 'password' => '1234')); already deprecated and will completely remove in version 1.1.